Please see below the FAQ relevant to your upcoming MTB tour.

 But please note some recommendations below regarding your helmet, bike shorts, biking shoes and body armor so that you come best prepared:

 - Durable and comfortable mountain bike shorts.
-Lyrca shorts are not practical for a wilderness experience.
-Our guides wear the glidepath short from 7Mesh – see here
+Lycra shorts are not practical for a wilderness experience.
+Our guides wear the glidepath short from 7Mesh.

 - Mountain bike specific shoes.
-Low cut, cross country style mountain bike shoes are not recommended.
-Bring shoes that provide a good amount of ankle support, and that have a solid sole, for any sections of hike a bike.
-Check the condition of any shoes before you arrive-is the sole securely attached for example.
+Low cut, cross country style mountain bike shoes may not be the best option.
+Consider bringing shoes that provide a good amount of ankle support, and that have a solid sole, for any sections of hike a bike.

 - Body armor is not recommended.
 However, if you feel more confident wearing it you are welcome to pack it.
 You will be responsible for carrying it at all times.